shanelnumber5/341-web-design/_docs/topic-07/05-media-mgmnt/page-05.md

 While this is not particularly large, you will need multiple versions of the song for the site, as well as a higher-quality format.
 This can add up quickly, and it can be a process to accomplish.

 For example, with audio, to export an .ogg file (whether it's a song you own or have recently sourced), you may need to use an online converter like <a href="https://convertio.co/mp3-ogg/" target="_new">Convertio</a> or <a href="http://www.zamzar.com/convert/mp3-to-ogg/" target="_new">Zamzar</a>.
-Again, this is only a band-aide; ideally, you're providing your own created audio (music, recordings, sound effects, etc) which you can export as an .ogg legally.
+Again, this is only a band-aid; ideally, you're providing your own created audio (music, recordings, sound effects, etc) which you can export as an .ogg legally.

+Most websites that primarily host audio files like <a href=https://soundcloud.com>SoundCloud</a> and <a href="https://bandcamp.com/">Bandcamp</a> also allow you to embed audio files using HTML iframes, so that is an option too.